WeiDUorg/weidu/README-WeiDU-Changes.txt

   * The array construct automatically evaluates variables in the array name ($"%array_name%"())
   * ADD_CRE_EFFECT correctly sets the special parameter.
+  * sc#addWmpAre writes the string reference -1 to the corresponding fields if the variables strName or strDesc are the empty string.

 Version 239:
   * Remove DESCRIBE_ITEM and --list-eff.